TEA TREE Peppermint Laundry Soap

 Stir the soap in warm water for about 30 seconds until you see and feel the bubbles enough and soak the cleaning cloth in, squeeze it, and it is ready to clean the surface.

 - Directly rub the soap in the wet cleaning cloth to get just a bubble and use it to clean the surface for extra cleaning, tough grease and food mess on the dining table or dirt, or any kind of things that need to clean off.
 Then rinse the cloth in clean, warm water and wipe the surface again.

 - Stir the soap in warm water for about 30 seconds till you see and feel the bubbles enough, ready for washing.

 - Rub the soap on the brush or wet sponge and wash dishes as normal.

 Remember to put the soap on the rack all the time when it not in use.

-- Soak or rinse the clothes in water first to make them wet then rub in the soap to make bubbles.
-When you got enough bubble to wash the clothes, please put the soap back on the rack for drying.
+- Soak or rinse the clothes in water first to make them wet, then rub in the soap to make bubbles.
+When you got enough bubbles to wash the clothes, please put the soap back on the rack for drying.
 Don't let it soak in water.

-- Stir the soap in warm water in a bucket to get bubbles then take the soap out, put on the rack - you can start washing your clothes in that soapy water.
+- Stir the soap in warm water in a bucket to get bubbles, then take the soap out, put it on the rack - you can start washing your clothes in that soapy water.